xzrkali/Pico-BadUSB/README.md

 5. Reconnect the Pico, and once the OLED menu appears, it is ready to use.

 ### Important Notes
 - USB mass storage is disabled by default (to prevent Windows explorer from freezing).
-To modify the code, hold the **BOOTSEL** button while connecting the Pico to USB – this enters safe mode and the `CIRCUITPY` drive will reappear.
+To modify the code, hold the **BOOTSEL** button while connecting the Pico to USB – this enters safe mode and the `CIRCUITPY` drive will reappear.(Actually, it won't, only the security disk will appear, CIRCUITPY won't.
+I realized this after finishing writing, sorry)
 - SD card quality may affect stability; a 4‑32 GB Class 10 card is recommended.
+- If you want to reuse CircuitPython, please use the official flash_nuke.uf2 and re-flash the CircuitPython firmware, otherwise, except for the safety drive, no other drives will ever appear.

 ### Project Link
 GitHub: [https://github.com/xzrkali/Pico-BadUSB](https://github.com/xzrkali/Pico-BadUSB)